armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-service-v-1-0-38.md

 date: 2023-01-18
 ---

+Changes:

-Improve zone id calculation by taking the deployment information from HOSTNAME environment variable when the provided service account has not access to list deployments.
+Improve zoneID calculation by taking the deployment information from the HOSTNAME environment variable when the provided service account has no access to list deployments.